-- SBE 38, GTD, and Optode data is always output in engineering units. - WET Labs RS-232 sensor data is always output in raw counts.
+- SBE 63 data is always output as phase delay and temperature voltage - SBE 38, GTD, and Optode data is always output in engineering units. - WET Labs RS-232 sensor data is always output in raw counts.

 If in Moored mode and outputting real-time data (MooredTxRealTime=Y) while logging, a # sign precedes the real-time output for each sample.